leo-project/leofs/docs/admin/system_operations/systemd.md

 ### Long shutdown times

 In some cases (primary, LeoStorage under high write load) a node can take a long time to shutdown.
 When running node as systemd service, `reboot` command will ask node to shutdown safely before actually rebooting the system, which might take a long time under these conditions.
-Current limit for LeoStorage is set to 30 minutes, through this can be changed using systemd's override feature.
+Current limit for LeoStorage is set to 30 minutes, though this can be changed using systemd's override feature.
 Long shutdown / reboot times are expected for LeoStorage under high load.

 ### Running LeoFS nodes on systems running other Erlang software